oneclickteach/oneclickteach-api/README.md

-# oneclickteach-api
+# OneClickTeach API

-Backend API developed with NestJS and PostgreSQL.
+Backend API developed with NestJS.
 Handles user authentication, content management, scheduling, and all core business logic for the OneClickTeach platform.